 31. The 2012 Estimate also lists the anticipated revenue from the hydropower facility.
 (Exhibit A54) Schiess & Associates estimates that the hydropower plant will produce 50,676 MWh per year.
 (Id.)
-This estimate is the result of a flow duration analysis completed by Schiess & Associates using historical flow data (1958 - 2009) for the Bear River at the project site.
-(Exhibit A9, pages 9-11) The flow duration analysis ensures that the projected flows (and projected power generation values) are not skewed by infrequent flood events.
+This estimate is the result of: (a) a flow duration analysis completed by Schiess & Associates using historical flow data (1958 - 2009) for the Bear River at the project site (Exhibit A9, pages 9-11), and (b) an assumption that the electrical generators will be operated at maximum hydraulic head.
+The flow duration analysis ensures that the projected flows (and projected power generation values) are not skewed by infrequent flood events.
 (Id.)